lj-ditrapani/SWE430/markdown/example1.markdown

     }());

+We attach the `stringInfo` object to the global `window` object so that it is visible and accessible outside of our anonymous function.

+Run the tests again.
 Now all four tests fail with the message that the function under test is missing.
 Let's start with the first one:  "`Object doesn't support property or method 'countUpperCaseLetters'`".

 [code01.js](example1/code01.js)